 Experience with Kettle

-Kettle can help you gain some experience within a publishing/media business as well as help you build a professional portfolio of published work.
+Kettle can help you gain some student journalism experience as well as help you build a professional portfolio of published work.
 We ask very little from our contributors, even those that hold editor positions.
 We can offer you the following:

 - A professional portfolio of published work

 - Practical advice on creating engaging content

 - Experience at editing writer’s work and offering critique